soph-g/CV/README.md

 I'm a former IT Project Manager and Business Analyst who has moved over to the dark side and learnt to code at Makers Academy.
 I've led tech projects at Guy's and St Thomas' Hospital and the Bank of England, but now want to use my analysis and problem solving skills to make stuff.

-I'm currently an Associate Product Developer at AND Digital, my most recent project was a healthcare application MVP which utiltised fullstack JavaScript, blockchain and distributed web technologies.
+I'm currently an Associate Product Developer at AND Digital, my most recent project was a healthcare application MVP that utilised full-stack JavaScript, blockchain and distributed web technologies.
 I contributed to the React front end and Express back end.

 ## Skills